 This series is part of the dataset: Texas Manufacturing Outlook Survey (Dallas FED)

 Download Full Dataset (.xlsx)Latest updates.
-Based on firms' responses to the Texas Manufacturing Outlook Survey carried out by the Dallas FED, the seasonally adjusted diffusion index for prices paid (share of CEOs seeing a recent increase minus share reporting a decrease) stood at 33.4 in October 2025, compared to 43.4 in September 2025.
+Based on a sample of manufacturing firms surveyd by the FED, the seasonally adjusted diffusion index for prices paid (share of CEOs seeing a recent increase minus share reporting a decrease) was 42.7 in May 2026, compared to 37.0 in April 2026.

 History.
-Check out some summary statistics we calculated on the full sample: the diffusion index hit a minimum of -47.8 in March 2009; it hit a peak of 83.8 in November 2021; it had an average value of 27.5.
+Have a look at a few simple statistics calculated on the entire sample: the diffusion index reached a trough of -48.1 in March 2009; it attained a maximum of 84.4 in November 2021; it was equal on average to 27.8.

 Latest values